jiangwei221/point-cloud-orthographic-projection/Readme.md

 ### Usage

-It requires pypcd package, if you are using python3, please istall the version from [pypcd](https://github.com/klintan/pypcd). klintan fixed the cStringIO issue in the original version.
+It requires pypcd package, if you are using python3, please install [this version of pypcd](https://github.com/klintan/pypcd). klintan fixed the [cStringIO issue](https://github.com/dimatura/pypcd/pull/9) in the original version.

 Run point_cloud_ortho_projector.py for simple visualization.